How To Juice Ginger With and Without Juicer

 The Juicer Method

 I always suggest using organic ginger- which doesn’t need to be peeled.
 However, if you’re unable to source it, then scrub and peel your ginger.
-You can peel ginger really quickly and easily according to this method.
+You can peel ginger really quickly and easily according to the method in this post on how to peel, cut, grate, and mince ginger.

 Slice the ginger into small pieces, big enough to fit through the mouth of the juicer and simply feed the pieces in the machine.